suhasnagaraj99/NLP/README.md

 # NLP

+## Training and Evaluation

+- Please use the `nlp_train.py` to train the model.
+Please ensure correct path for dataset.
+- The model weights will get saved in `trained_model` folder.
+- Please use the `eval.py` to get the validation accuracy.
+Please ensure correct path for dataset and trained model.

 ## Docker Setup Instructions

 1. **Run the following lines of code to set up the docker image and build a container**